 Jennifer Lin-Liu's On the Noodle Road takes readers on a journey along the former Silk Road, looking for the origins of the noodle.
 But reviewer T. Susan Chang says that the book gets tied into knots when the quest turns cold.

 The new eyeglass frames allow you to take pictures and browse the Internet while you wear them.
 Early adopters focused on the tiny screens have already been dubbed "glassholes."
 Fresh Air linguist Geoff Nunberg reminds us that in Shakespeare's time "distraction" was another word for madness.

 Patricia Lyons Simon Newman died in Chicago, at the age of 84.
 Scott Simon, her son, tweeted from her bedside in the intensive care unit.
 He remembers her wisdom and wit, which she held on to as the hours wound down, and all the lessons she taught him.

 The former congresswoman from New Orleans and U.S. ambassador to the Vatican died Saturday morning.
 She was 97.
 NPR's Linda Wertheimer traces her life and accomplishments, along with her personal legacy.

-Melissa Block talks to regular political commentators E.J.
-Dionne of The Washington Post and Brookings Institution, and David Brooks of The New York Times.
-They discuss gun control legislation, immigration and President Obama's economic speaking tour and the National Security Agency.
+Robert Siegel talks to political commentators E.J.
+Dionne of The Washington Post and Brookings Institution and David Brooks of The New York Times.
+They discuss President Obama's economic speaking tour and the National Security Agency.